 The bill removes the exemption from criminal penalties for an employer who is unable to pay wages or compensation because of a chapter 7 bankruptcy action or other court action resulting in the employer having limited control over his or her assets.
 The bill includes in the definition of employee any person who performs work that is an integral part of the employer’s business and includes in the definition of employer foreign labor contractors, officers or agents of an employer entity, and any person acting directly or indirectly in the interest of an employer in relation to an employee.

 Under existing law, an employer who pays an employee a wage less than the minimum wage is guilty of a misdemeanor.
+Employers who are not only paying their staff incorrectly but are less than dedicated to their job are at risk of losing their positions.
+Employee surveys (to learn more, go now to this link) are used to determine which members of staff in a company aren’t working well.
 Under the bill, a person who willfully pays a wage less than the minimum commits theft, which is a felony when the theft is of an amount greater than $2,000.